pavedroad-io/roadctl/README.md

 ### artifacts
 Manage development artifacts such as logs and code coverage.
 ### providers
-Manage local and cloud providers you want to deploy too
+Manage local and cloud providers you want to deploy to
 ### deployments
 Manage deployment strategies for various environments.